-Each year the Drama Department perform a senior and a junior play.
-The junior Drama club is led by Sixth Form Theatre Studies students.
-It welcomes all Year 8 who want to hone their drama skills in preparation for auditioning for the junior play.
+Each year the Drama Department performs a senior play in the first term.
+The junior Drama club is led by Sixth Form Drama & Theatre students who love passing on their drama knowledge and skills to upcoming thespians.

 The Importance of Drama & the Arts